GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

         foreach ($f in $files) {
             $hash = Calculate-File-Hash $f.FullName
             #"$($hash.Path)|$($hash.Hash)" | Out-File -FilePath .\baseline.txt -Append

+# Notifications
            # Notify if a new file has been created
             if ($fileHashDictionary[$hash.Path] -eq $null) {
            # A new file has been created!
                 Write-Host "$($hash.Path) has been created!" -ForegroundColor Green }
             else {

            # Notify if a new file has been changed
                 if ($fileHashDictionary[$hash.Path] -eq $hash.Hash) {
               # The file has not changed
                 }
                 else {
                # File file has been compromised!, notify the user
                     Write-Host "$($hash.Path) has changed!!!" -ForegroundColor Yellow
                 }
             }